-OpManager's Windows Event Log Monitoring provides severa automatic rules to monitor critical security logs across all windows servers and workstations in your network.
+OpManager's Windows Event Log Monitoring provides several automatic rules to monitor critical security logs across all windows servers and workstations in your network.
 You can easily detect events such as failed logons, logon failures due to bad passwords, account lockouts, failed attempts to access secure files, security log tampering etc. You can also create any number of custom rules to enforce the security policies adopted by your company.

-In addition to security logs, OpManager's Windows Event Log Monitor can monitor application, system and other event logs.
+In addition to security logs, OpManager's Windows event log monitor can monitor application, system and other event logs.
 Several rules are available out-of-the-box to monitor mission-critical applications like Exchange, IIS, MS-SQL and ISA servers.
 You can also add custom rules to monitor events generated by any application.
-Rules are also available to monitor directory services, DNS server and File replication servers.
+Rules are also available to monitor directory services, DNS server and file replication servers.

-Instead of treating Windows event log monitoring as an isolated stand-alone solution, OpManager Windows Event Log Monitoring allows you to monitor windows event logs as part of an integrated network, server and application management solution.
+Instead of treating Windows event log monitoring as an isolated stand-alone solution, OpManager Windows event log monitoring allows you to monitor windows event logs as part of an integrated network, server and application management solution.
 This way your operators need not learn one more interface for the sake of monitoring windows event logs.